IRISSIUE/scrolly-story-generator/README.md

 #### 3. Update the repository.

-1. In your GitHub repository, find the file `google-sheet.js` in the list of files for the project and click on it.
+1. In your GitHub repository, find the file `google-sheet-config.js` in the list of files for the project and click on it.
 You should see the contents of the file.
 2. Click the down arrow icon in the top right of the file contents and choose _Edit in place_.
 3. In the line under `const googleSheetURL = `, replace the URL between the quotes with your Google Sheet URL.
 (Two warnings: 1.
 Be sure not to remove the quotes or the semicolon at the end, and 2.
 Delete the existing URL before pasting yours in, rather than pasting over the highlighted URL.
 Otherwise GitHub will try to hyperlink the highlighted text with your new URL instead of replacing it.)
 4. Press the green _Commit Changes_ button at the top right.

 #### 4. Publish your story using GitHub Pages.

-cPages is GitHub's built-in hosting tool.
+Pages is GitHub's built-in hosting tool.
 When you turn the Pages setting on, GitHub will create a website using the code in the repository.
 You can and should do this at the outset, rather than after you've finished your website.
 It will update automatically as your spreadsheet changes, and it's a good way to preview your content and make sure you don't have formatting errors before you're in too deep.

 1. In your new repository, click on the _Settings_ tab/button beneath the search bar.
 2. Click on the _Pages_ link under "Code and Automation" on the left sidebar.